February 21 – 23, 2019

 Location, Lodging and Meals

-St. Francis Retreat Center is located 40 miles south of San Jose.
+Our retreat will be held at the St. Francis Retreat Center, located on 73 acres overlooking the San Juan Bautista Valley.
+The St. Francis Retreat Center is located 40 miles south of San Jose.
 The extensive grounds feature native landscaping around the buildings and two miles of trails, as well as views of the San Juan Bautista Valley and the Diablo Mountain Range.
-The natural environment of this center will be an inspiring and restful environment for our Charlotte Mason conference.
+The natural environment of this center will be an inspiring and restful environment for our Charlotte Mason retreat.

 We will be staying in double occupancy bedrooms with private baths in the same building as our main meeting room.
 Each bedroom will have two twin beds and a private bathroom.
 The retreat center allows attendees to use the double rooms as single rooms for an additional fee.

-Our conference will include six meals, beginning with dinner on Thursday evening and ending with lunch on Saturday afternoon.
+Our retreat will include six meals, beginning with dinner on Thursday evening and ending with lunch on Saturday afternoon.
 St. Francis Retreat Center can accommodate vegetarian, vegan, and gluten free diets in their dining hall, and can also accommodate other similar diets with advance notice.
+Please note, they cannot protect against cross-contamination in their kitchen and dining hall.
 There is also a refrigerator and microwave available for people with more restrictive diets.

 Please Note: There is a credit card processing fee for the registration.

-Tickets are non-refundable, but once the conference fills we will maintain a waitlist and attempt to fill from it in case of a cancellation.
+Tickets are non-refundable, but once the retreat fills we will maintain a waitlist and attempt to fill from it in case of a cancellation.
 If we are able to fill from the waitlist, we will refund your registration fee.
-We will not fill from the waitlist after February 5th.
+We will not fill from the waitlist after February 13th.

-You are welcome to bring an infant with you to this event.
-We encourage moms with babies to either share a room with a friend, spouse or teen or to book a single room.
+You are welcome to bring an infant or young toddler with you to this event.
+Moms with babies should either share a room with a friend, spouse or teen or to book a single room.
 Please be prepared to take a crying baby out of our meeting space so as not to distract the other attendees.

-Spouses are welcome to join us at the is conference, and we will waive the registration fee ($50) for any spouse who registers with a conference attendee.
+Spouses and teens are welcome to join us at this retreat, and we will waive the registration fee ($50) for any spouse or teen who registers with a retreat attendee.

-We will not be able to offer a commuter rate for this conference.
-However, if you would like to join us at this conference but must return home at night, you are welcome to do so.
+We will not be able to offer a commuter rate for this retreat.
+However, if you would like to join us at this retreat but must return home at night, you are welcome to do so.
 Unfortunately, we cannot offer a discount for this option.

 Please email firstname.lastname@example.org.